rakzcs/cookbook/Eggplant Rolls.md

 2. **Prepare Filling:** Mix cream cheese, garlic, walnuts, parsley, cilantro, salt, and pepper in a bowl.
 3. **Assemble Rolls:** Spread the filling on one side of each eggplant slice.
 Roll them up carefully.
 4. **Serve:** Enjoy these eggplant rolls as a flavorful appetizer or side dish.

-A perfect combination of creamy filling and grilled eggplant, these rolls are both tasty and elegant.